Delta variant – an unwanted summer visitor

 If you get diagnosed with COVID-19, Cape Cod Hospital does offer monoclonal antibody treatment to people who are at high risk of hospitalization, such as those with chronic diseases.
 Infusions can be done as quicky as 15 minutes, Dr, Pombo said, and patients can ask their primary doctors for a referral.
 Treatments are performed in a mobile unit on the hospital grounds and should be done within 10 days of first noticing COVID symptoms.

-The mobile unit is part of the Crush COVID program being done in cooperation with the state DPH and the U.S. Department of Health and Human Services.
-A clinical trial showed monoclonal antibody therapy cut the chances of hospitalization or death by 87 percent.
+The mobile unit is part of a program offered in cooperation with the state DPH and the U.S. Department of Health and Human Services.